gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Version -08 to -09 ## {#sec-08-09}

 * The url-path "ace-group" is used.

+* Added overview of admitted methods on the Group Manager resources.

 * Added exchange of parameters relevant for the pairwise mode of Group OSCORE.